-This MD&A contains certain "forward-looking information" within the meaning of applicable Canadian securities legislation and may also contain statements that may constitute "forward-looking statements" within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
+This MD&A contains certain "forward-looking information" within the meaning of applicable Canadian securities legislation and may also contain statements that may constitute "forwardlooking statements" within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 Such forward-looking information and forward-looking statements are not representative of historical facts or information or current condition, but instead represent only the Corporation's beliefs regarding future events, plans or objectives, many of which, by their nature, are inherently uncertain and outside of Clear Blue's control.
-Generally, such forward-looking information or forward-looking statements can be identified by the use of forward-looking terminology such as "plans", "expects" or "does not expect", "is expected", "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases or may contain statements that certain actions, events or results "may", "could", "would", "might" or "will be taken", "will continue", "will occur" or "will be achieved".
+Generally, such forwardlooking information or forward-looking statements can be identified by the use of forward-looking terminology such as "plans", "expects" or "does not expect", "is expected", "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases or may contain statements that certain actions, events or results "may", "could", "would", "might" or "will be taken", "will continue", "will occur" or "will be achieved".
+By identifying such information and statements in this manner, Clear Blue is alerting the reader that such information and statements are subject to known and unknown risks, uncertainties and other factors that may cause the actual results, level of activity, performance or achievements of Clear Blue to be materially different from those expressed or implied by such information and statements.

 The forward-looking information contained herein may include, but is not limited to, information relating to:

-- the expansion of the Corporation's business to new geographic areas; - the performance of the Corporation's business and operations; - expectations with respect to the advancement of the Corporation's products and services; - expectations relating to market adoption of the Corporation's technologies and solutions; - expectations with respect to the advancement and adoption of new products, including the adoption of new products by the Corporation's existing customer base;

-- the anticipated trends and challenges in the Corporation's business and the markets and jurisdictions in which the Corporation operates; - the ability to obtain capital; - sufficiency of capital; - general economic, financial market, regulatory and political conditions in which the Corporation operates; and - estimations and anticipated effects of the COVID-19 pandemic.
+- the expansion of the Corporation's business to new geographic areas; - the performance of the Corporation's business and operations; - expectations with respect to the advancement of the Corporation's products and services; - expectations relating to market adoption of the Corporation's technologies and solutions; - expectations with respect to the advancement and adoption of new products, including the adoption of new products by the Corporation's existing customer base; - the anticipated trends and challenges in the Corporation's business and the markets and jurisdictions in which the Corporation operates; - the ability to obtain capital; - sufficiency of capital; - general economic, financial market, regulatory and political conditions in which the Corporation operates; and - estimations and anticipated effects of the COVID-19 pandemic.